 Yolo County Probation Department places a strong emphasis on various types of trainings, continuing education for officers, as well as maintaining an up-to-date understanding of best practices.
 Probation continues to provide the most relevant training opportunities to officers regarding best practices in working with youth.
 Trainings provide probation officers the tools necessary to understand the specific challenges faced by youth.
 Officers receive training in Commercially Sexually Exploited Children (CSEC), trauma, continuum of care, Adverse Childhood Experiences, trauma-informed care/interaction, building resiliency, restorative practices, needs specific to transitional age youth, foster care, permanency, juvenile interstate compact agreements, Motivational Interviewing, case management model, Family Team Meetings, and assessments/needs evaluations for youth.
-The comprehensive training schedule for probation officers allows for appropriate services to be implemented at the outset of supervision, as well as for officers to be well-equipped to use trauma-informed interaction with the youth on their caseloads.
+The comprehensive training schedule for probation officers to be well-equipped to use trauma-informed interaction with the youth on their caseloads.
 Trauma-informed interaction involves officers not only understanding the effects of trauma on youth's behavior, but also how to mitigate triggering the youth's trauma, thereby avoiding the risk of re-traumatizing them.